NickMcBurney/storybook-vue3-router/README.md

 You can see [the examples stories](https://github.com/NickMcBurney/storybook-vue3-router/tree/main/examples) published on this [demo](https://storybook-vue3-router.netlify.app/).

 ## Advanced usage
-This decorator comes with optioal params for customising the implementation of your `vue-router` within Storybook.
+This decorator comes with optional params for customising the implementation of your `vue-router` within Storybook.

 ### Custom Routes
 ```typescript